 Plasma IgG purification and Fab generation

 The IgA/IgG purification and generation of Fabs was performed as previously published (Bondt, Dingess, et al., 2021; Bondt, Hoek, et al., 2021).
 Mobicol spin filters were assembled according to manufacturer instructions and placed in 2 mL Eppendorf tubes.
 Then 20 µL FcXL affinity matrix slurry was added to the spin filter, followed by three washing steps with 150 µL PBS, in which the liquid was removed by centrifugation for 1 min at 1000 × g.
 Two additional washing steps with 150 µL were performed.
 The samples were then incubated while shaking for one hour.
-Next, the flow-through was collected and the affinity matrix with bound Igs was washed four times with 150 µL PBS.
+Next, the flow-through was collected and the affinity matrix with bound IgGs was washed four times with 150 µL PBS.
 Finally, IgG samples were digested overnight using 50 µL PBS containing 100 U of the IgdE protease (FabALACTICA®, Genovis, Llund, Sweden) on a thermal shaker at 37 °C. IgA samples were digested overnight with the O-glycopeptidase from Akkermansia muciniphila, OgpA (OpeRATOR®, Genovis, Llund, Sweden).
-Digestion was performed using 40 U SialEXO (a sialidase cocktail to remove sialic acids from the O-glycans) and 40 U of OgpA enzyme and incubation overnight, both digestions were performed overnight in an Eppendorf thermal shaker (Eppendorf, The Netherlands) at 37 °C. Next, 10 µL of Ni-NTA beads was added to bind and remove the His-tagged protease, where after the samples were incubated for an additional 30 minutes.
+Digestion was performed using 40 U SialEXO (a sialidase cocktail to remove sialic acids from the O-glycans) and 40 U of OgpA enzyme and incubation overnight, both digestions were performed overnight in an Eppendorf thermal shaker (Eppendorf, The Netherlands) at 37 °C. Next, 10 µL of Ni-NTA beads was added to bind and remove the His-tagged protease and incubated for an additional 30 minutes.
 The flow-through of this incubation contained the Fab fragments.

 Protein-centric (middle-down) LC-MS/MS